inlets/docs.inlets.dev/docs/tutorial/ssh-tcp-tunnel.md

 ## Setup your tunnel server with `inletsctl`

-For this tutorial you will need to have an account and API key with one of the [supported providers](https://github.com/inlets/inletsctl#featuresbacklog), or you can create an exit-server manually and install inlets PRO there yourself.
+For this tutorial you will need to have an account and API key with one of the [supported providers](https://github.com/inlets/inletsctl#featuresbacklog), or you can create an exit-server manually and install inlets Pro there yourself.

 For this tutorial, the [DigitalOcean provider will be used](https://m.do.co/c/8d4e75e9886f).
 You can get [free credits on DigitalOcean with this link](https://m.do.co/c/8d4e75e9886f).

 Create an API key in the DigitalOcean dashboard with Read and Write permissions, and download it to a file called `do-access-token` in your home directory.

-You need to know the IP of the machine you to connect to on your local network, for instance `192.168.0.35` or `127.0.0.1` if you are running inlets PRO on the same host as SSH.
+You need to know the IP of the machine you to connect to on your local network, for instance `192.168.0.35` or `127.0.0.1` if you are running inlets Pro on the same host as SSH.

-You can use the `inletsctl` utility to provision exit-servers with inlets PRO preinstalled, it can also download the `inlets-pro` CLI.
+You can use the `inletsctl` utility to provision exit-servers with inlets Pro preinstalled, it can also download the `inlets-pro` CLI.

 ```bash
 curl -sLSf https://inletsctl.inlets.dev | sh